Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Dodge

 Whenever you would be hit a basic attack, Grapple attack or Shove attack (after seeing the initial results of the attack), you may use the Dodge reaction.
 If you do, make an Agility (Athletics) skill check.
-If your skill check result is greater than or equal to the attack roll that hit you, the attack misses instead.
+If your skill check result is greater than or equal to the attack roll that hit you, dodge the attack.
+Attacks that you dodge are treated as if the attacker missed.

 ## Track